snehaawate/BankApp/README.md

 ## Version [2.0.0](https://github.com/davidmarinangeli/Sweet-Bank/releases/tag/2.0.0) released

-I decided to change the UI ( yeah, again ) and I got big help from my brother with all the new concepts and elements of the home screen. **Motion Layout** is now even more present here and the blobs move up along with the sheet.
+ **Motion Layout** is now even more present here and the blobs move up along with the sheet.

 The "Payee" part has been hidden ( temporary ) and the "profile picture" upload has been added instead ( with a picture rotation fix function ).